boss0077/IaaC-UltDevopsProj/README.md

-Now the objective and the explanation of the project will be done later.

-Below are the steps after cloning the code to run the application as planned:
+								IaaC - Terraform

 Step 1:
-To use IaC tf to set up the state file management we deploy S3 and dynamoDB. [for remote   backeded and state locking]
+To use IaC tf to set up the state file management we deploy S3 and dynamoDB. [for remote backend and state locking]
+		-- present in bkend folder.
+Next:
-	This tf file is present in bkend folder of trfm; terraform init, plan and deploy.
+	This tf file is  in bkend folder of trfm; terraform init, plan and deploy.
 Step 2:
-Do the same to deploy VPC and EKS tf being present in modules.
+Do the same to deploy VPC and EKS tf being present in modules. --present in modules folder

+---------------------------EOF-------------------------------

 Step 3:
 Connect k8 cluster from CLI
 	Kubectl config view